awsdocs/amazon-kendra-developer-guide/doc_source/data-source-v1-servicenow.md

 You must specify the following using [ServiceNowConfiguration API](https://docs.aws.amazon.com/kendra/latest/dg/API_ServiceNowConfiguration.html):
 + **Data source URL**—Specify the ServiceNow URL\.
 The host endpoint should look like the following: *your\-domain\.service\-now\.com*\.
 + **Data source host instance**—Specify the ServiceNow host instance version as either `LONDON` or `OTHERS`\.
 + **Secret Amazon Resource Name \(ARN\)**—Provide the Amazon Resource Name \(ARN\) of a Secrets Manager secret that contains the authentication credentials you created in your ServiceNow account\.

-The secret is stored in a JSON structure with the following keys:
+   If you are using basic authentication, the secret is stored in a JSON structure with the following keys:

   ```
   {